A sweeping multigenerational story centered around endless heartbreak and enduring love

 Montana, the first days of September 2001.
 In the midst of his wedding and 9/11, Jack Riordan discovers a magazine story written by Polo about Susan and airplanes and her love of the poems of Pablo Neruda.

-With humor and empathy, Colin Hester explores how Susan, Polo, and Jack carry on–grieving the death of a child or the end of a marriage–in deeply felt and beautifully imagined prose.
+With humor and insight, Colin Hester explores how Susan, Polo, and Jack carry on–grieving the death of a child or the end of a marriage–in deeply felt and beautifully imagined prose.
 Hester’s intricate and sweeping multigenerational novel, Death and the Butterfly, follows a cast of interconnected characters through life’s endless heartbreak and enduring love.